magento/architecture/design-documents/promises.md

 ```

 ### Implementation
-A wrapper around Guzzle Promises will be created to implement the APIs above.
+A wrapper around [Guzzle Promises](https://github.com/guzzle/promises) will be created to implement the APIs above.
 Guzzle Promises fit
 most important criteria - they allow synchronous execution as well as asynchronous.
 It's a mature
 and well-known library and, while we would have to add guzzle/promises to our composer.json,
 the library is already required in Magento indirectly - we won't be actually adding a new dependency.

+There are other libraries like [Reactphp Promises](https://github.com/reactphp/promise) but they either do not provide synchronous way
+to interact with promises or are not as refined.

 ### Explanations
 ##### Forwarding
 Consider this code